polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The implementation is extensible and future proof to some extent.
 With minimal or no breaking changes, additional fields can be added in the candidate descriptor until the reserved space is exhausted

-Once the reserved space is exhausted, versioning will be implemented.
-The candidate receipt format will be versioned.
-Versioning should also be implemented for the validation function, inputs and outputs (`CandidateCommitments`).
+At this point there is a simple way to determine the version of the receipt, by testing for zeroed reserved bytes in the descriptor.
+Future versions of the receipt can be implemented and identified by using the `version` field of the descirptor introduced in this RFC.